hapax/hapax.github.io/assets/simple-qm.md

 ---

 <span style="padding-left: 20px; display:block">P2.
-A photon will pass through a polariser with relative angle $\Delta\theta$ with probability
+If a photon and polariser have relative angle $\Delta\theta$, the photon passes through with probability
 </span>

 $$